lukasgehring/Assessing-LLM-Text-Detection-in-Educational-Contexts/README.md

 details, and additional results, can be found [here](./supplementary-material/Paper-Appendix.pdf).

+Note: If you have problems loading the PDF in your browser, download it using the "Download file" button or move to the `supplementary-material/` directory.

 ## Generative Essay Detection in Education Dataset

 The **G**enerative **E**ssay **D**etection in **E**ducation (**GEDE**) dataset is based on the following three text